Sarthak696969/FaceMed-CyberDawgs/README.md

 When a patient is unable to communicate due to an accident or medical condition, FaceMed allows doctors and emergency responders to quickly identify the patient and retrieve crucial medical information such as past surgeries, ongoing medications, allergies, and chronic conditions like diabetes.

 **Tech Stack:**
-Frontend: React, Express.js, MongoDB, TensorFlow and OpenCV.
+Frontend: React, Express.js, MongoDB, TensorFlow, OpenCV, EThereum (Blockchain).

 # Installation